felippeduran/asteroids/README.md

     └── com.company.utilities/  # Shared utilities
 ```

 This structure keeps related functionality and assets together, making feature development and maintenance more atomic/manageable.
+The trade-off here is that this is a less common structure, and might require more frequent movement of assets as they start getting reused by different features.

 ### Code Architecture